Puzzy124/shard-api-client/README.md

 # Get the response from the image generation model
 response = client.image.completions("A picture of a cat")

-print(response.image) # This will be an image as https://shard-ai.xyz/static/...
+print(response.image) # This will be an image as https://shard-ai.xyz/static/....png

+response.image.download("cat.png") # This will download the image to the current directory

+image_bytes = response.image.as_bytes() # This will return the image as bytes

 # Get all the available tts voices
 voices = client.tts.voices()